shiruimin123/DD2360GPU/assignment4/report4.md

 We noticed that although there are certain fluctuations, the amount of floating point operations is basically linearly related to the increase in input data.
 We were not able to observe peak throughput in this experiment.
 According to the information, this may be because the iteration of the algorithm limits its operations to short bursts of activity.

 #### 2. Run the program with dimX=128 and vary nsteps from 100 to 10000.
 Plot the relative error of the approximation at different nstep.
 What do you observe?
+In the experiment, we fixed dimX at 128 and continued to increase the number of iterations.
+From the figure, we can find that the relative error decreases exponentially as the number of iterations increases.

 #### 3. Compare the performance with and without the prefetching in Unified Memory.
 How is the performance impact?
 [Optional: using nvprof to get metrics on UM]